 Readers must be given time to reflect on their own literacy development and progress.
 Readers of ALL ages can reflect.

 When students provide you with their own thinking about how they are progressing in reading and writing and what they want to improve upon, you are provided with a gold mine of instructional strategies and decisions which can inform your classroom instruction, as well as, individual and small group instruction.
-Check it out in my Teachers Pay Teachers store.

 When you observe students as they are independently reading or writing, you are provided with information about their independent literacy behaviors.